 Andrew Anglin, the founder of the far-right, white supremacist website, The Daily Stormer, said he was cutting staff because the site’s readers had failed to donate.
-This follows years of efforts by opponents to have the site removed because of its
+This follows years of efforts by opponents to have the site removed because of its antisemitism and racism.

 Publications like The Daily Stormer and figures like Anglin experienced a rapid growth in popularity that coincided with President Donald Trump’s successful candidacy.

 What is happening to The Daily Stormer?

 On Monday, February 3, 2020, Anglin announced, via a post on The Daily Stormer, that he had “given 30-day notices to most of the staff.”
 Anglin complained that, despite telling readers that the site was in debt, only 60 had donated any money to the site for a total of just US$5,000.
 He claimed the cost to run the site in January was US$10,000.

 In the post, Anglin warned that two of the site’s contributors had already been fired as a result of cutbacks and that the “race war section,” which depicts news of crimes committed by people of color, may not last.